 Over the last 25 years the demographic development has been largely determined by migration.
 Migration is driven by labour and family migration, free mobility of EEA/CH citizens and refugee flows.
 Natural population growth flowing from fertility and life expectancy (Births over deaths) has had practically no influence on the population size since the end of the 1990s.
-(Figure 24 and Figure 25)
+(Figure 29 and Figure 30)

-In 2012, 8,426,300 inhabitants were registered in Austria, 37,800 or 0.5 percent more than in 2011.
-Thus, population growth gained momentum, partly due to the end of transition regulations for the new EU-MS (EU-8), partly due to the increased inflows of third country migrants and the favourable economic climate.
+In 2013, 8,477,200 inhabitants were registered in Austria, 55,900 or 0.6 percent more than in 201232.
+Thus, population growth gained momentum, partly due to the end of transition regulations for the new EU-MS (EU-8), partly due to the increased inflows of third country migrants and the favourable labour market situation.

-The rise in population growth after 2009 is almost completely the result of immigration, given a balance of births over deaths of 413 persons between 2009 and 2012.
+The rise in population growth after 2009 is almost completely the result of immigration, given a balance of births over deaths of 291 persons between 2009 and 2013.
 The positive migration balance between the beginning and end of year has started to pick up in 2000 from 17,300 and peaked in 2004 with 50,800; after that net immigration slowed down and reached a low of 17,100 in 2009, a result of the international economic crisis which slowed down international migration flows.
-With the economic upswing in 2010 migration gained momentum again, peaking in 2012 with net immigration of 43,800.
+With the economic upswing in 2010 migration gained momentum again, peaking in 2013 with net immigration of 54,700.